 I’d hoped to bring results from Ireland, where there were also local elections.
 But counting has been slow, and when I was finishing off this article yesterday evening the results for the Euro elections had still not been finalised.

 I would also have liked to tell you about the local elections, but that would have meant a lot of digging.
-The insurgent parties and individuals I’ve mentioned here in recent times are probably included among Independents and Others.
+The insurgent parties and individuals I’ve mentioned here in recent times are probably included among Independents and Others in the box below

 It’s worth noting that Sinn Féin was topping every poll until it became clear that it supports open borders, which hurts its working class base more than other groups.